The PenFed Pathfinder Rewards American Express Card offers comprehensive benefits for a card with no annual fee:

 - Tourist Attractions MCC 7991

 What are points worth?

 When redeemed for gift cards, points are worth .85 cents each towards the gift card value.
-When redeemed for travel, points are worth up to 1.25 cents each.
-PenFed claims that travel rewards average approximately 1.18 cents per point.
+When redeemed for hotels, points are worth up to 1.25 cents each.
+PenFed claims that hotel rewards average approximately 1.18 cents per point.
 Given these valuations, the card earns the following rebates as a percentage of dollars spent:

 How to earn the $100 annual travel benefit

 Each calendar year, the cardholder can earn up to $100 in statement credits as rebates towards incidental airline fees.
 Qualifying purchases are rebated automatically (up to the $100 per year max).
 Note that spend on an authorized user card can qualify for these credits but the $100 per year limit is across all cards, not per card.
 In other words, you cannot earn additional credits by adding authorized users.

 Qualifying airlines include American Airlines, Alaska Airlines, Delta Air Lines, Frontier Airlines, JetBlue Airlines, Hawaiian Airlines, Spirit Airlines, Southwest Airlines, United Airlines, Allegiant Air.

 Qualifying airline fees include non-ticket charges made directly by airlines such as baggage fees, flight-change fees, in-flight food and beverage purchases, airport lounge day-passes, pet-kennel fee, and phone reservation fees.